 For all rights granted in this paragraph, you agree to credit the Press as publisher and copyright holder.

-The editors welcome proposals for special issues of the Bulletin that address themes of interest to the Bulletin's wide-ranging readership, themes that go beyond a narrow time or place or topic and offer a rich array of perspectives and ideas.
-Successful special issues include a substantial introduction, written by the guest editor(s), that orients readers to the significance of the topic and situates the essays in the volume in a broad historiography of medicine, health, and healing.
+The Editors welcome proposals for special issues of the Bulletin that address themes of interest to the Bulletin's wide-ranging readership—themes that go beyond a narrow time or place or topic and offer a rich array of perspectives and ideas.
+Successful special issues include a substantial introduction, written by the Guest Editor(s), that orients readers to the significance of the topic and situates the essays in the volume in a broad historiography of medicine, health, and healing.

-Proposals should include: the names of the guest editor(s), a description and rationale for the issue (2 to 3 pages), and a list of potential contributors and the titles and abstracts of their articles.
+Proposals should include: the names of the Guest Editor(s), a description and rationale for the issue (2-3 pp.), and a list of potential contributors and the titles and abstracts of their articles.
 The description and rationale should explain why the topic is (or should be) of interest to a broad array of historians of medicine.
-A special issue can accommodate up to 10 articles, each with a maximum of 12,000 words of text (including footnotes).
-Proposals should be sent to the editors at bhm@jhmi.edu.
-All special issue manuscripts are treated with the same protocol as regular Bulletin submissions.
-All manuscripts (except the introduction) are sent out for peer review, where each essay is assessed by 3–4 external reviewers.
-The editors make the final decision about publication.
-A draft of the introduction can be sent to a scholar or 2 for comments and suggestions for improvement.
-Special issues are usually published approximately 12–18 months after acceptance of the proposal.
+Proposals should be sent to the Editors at bhm@jhmi.edu.

 Jeremy A. Greene